Detecting and diagnosing prior and likelihood sensitivity with power-scaling: Details of the approach

 \subsubsection{Sensitivity for parameter combinations and other quantities}

 As discussed, sensitivity can be evaluated for each marginal distribution separately in a relatively automated manner.
-However, this approach may lead to interpretation issues when individual parameters are by definition not informed by the likelihood, or are not readily interpretable.
-In the case when the likelihood may be informative for a combination of parameters, but not any of the parameters individually, it can be useful to perform a whitening transformation (such as principle components analysis)~\citep{kessy2018Sphere} on the posterior draws and then investigate sensitivity in the compressed parameter space.
+This approach may lead to interpretation issues when individual parameters are by definition not informed by the likelihood, or are not readily interpretable.
+In the case when the likelihood may be informative for a combination of parameters, but not any of the parameters individually, it can be useful to perform a whitening transformation (such as principle component analysis)~\citep{kessy2018Sphere} on the posterior draws and then investigate sensitivity in the compressed parameter space.
 This can indicate which parameter combinations are sensitive to likelihood perturbations, indicating that they are jointly informed by the likelihood, and which are not.

 This whitening approach works when there are few parameters, but as the number of parameters grows, the compressed components can be more difficult to interpret.
 Instead, in more complex cases, we suggest the modeller focus on target quantities of interest.
-For example, in the case of Gaussian process regression, it can be more useful to investigate the sensitivity of predictive distributions~\citep{paananen2021RSense,paananen2019VariableSelection} than posterior distributions of model parameters.
+For example, in the case of Gaussian process regression or models specifically focused on predictions, it can be more useful to investigate the sensitivity of predictive distributions~\citep{paananen2021RSense,paananen2019VariableSelection} than posterior distributions of model parameters.